jandgdinh/weatherDashboard/README.md

   ## Authors
   Myself

-  ## Tests
-  Test whether api is working or not

   ## Questions
   If you have any questions, please open an issue or contact me directly at jandgdinh@gmail.com.
 You can find more of my work at https://github.com/jandgdinh